6 Ways to Optimize Best Offer on eBay and Increase Sales

 The actual selling price is helpful for sellers researching historical pricing for similar items they want to include in their inventory.
 The actual selling price is helpful for buyers who want to make offers and determine what price sellers may accept.

-Remember that negotiating is a way for both sides to emerge happy from a transaction.
+Remember that negotiating is a way for both sides to emerge happily from a transaction.
 Best Offer is a way to start a conversation about the price that can lead to a sale.
 The buyer obtains the product at a desirable price, and the seller makes a sale.
 Keep the lines of communication and your mind open when receiving offers.